-An ex parte order is an order submitted to the court without hearing from the other side.
+An ex parte order is governed by MCR 3.207 and is an order submitted to the court without hearing from the other side.
 There are two common ex parte orders entered in a Michigan divorce case.
 The first is called a financial status quo order and the second is a restraining order regarding property transfer.

 Typically, an order is entered after the court has an opportunity to hear from both parties.
 An Ex Parte order is different because the order is entered first and the hearing is set for another date should the other party object.